VDB Comparison

 Use contractions. e.g. Instead of "We are," "it is," and "they are," use "We're," "it's", and "they're."

-As much as possible, use an active voice to explain events and relationships. e.g. Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
+Use an active voice to explain events and relationships. e.g. Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
 Write this: "GPT uses deep neural networks to learn contextual embeddings."

 Choose specific action verbs over generic ones. e.g. Instead of: "We made changes to the code to improve performance."
 Write this: "We optimized the code to boost performance."